sbordeyne/renpy-text-editor/README.md

 - [ ] Save file viewer
 - [ ] Layeredimage builder and preview
 - [ ] Screen builder and preview
-- [ ] Tabs for multiple files open at the same time.
+- [x] Tabs for multiple files open at the same time.
 - [ ] Collapsing blocks of code
     - [ ] collapsing with "#region region-name" and "#endregion" comments
     - [ ] collapsing labels, screens, python, init, statements and functions
 - [ ] Visual scripting for Renpy Visual Novels (VSVN)
+- [ ] Reassign Keybindings how you see fit, including support for F13-F24 keys.